XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 Any international or specialized system has a multitude of these code pages, usually grouped for a certain language or script, e.g. Cyrillic, Turkish, or Vietnamese.
-The Windows-West-European-Latin code page, for instance, encodes ASCII in the space of the first 7 bits and uses the 8th bit to define 128 extra characters that signify modified Latin characters like É, æ, ð, ñ, ü, etc.
+The Windows-West-European-Latin code page, for instance, encodes ASCII in the space of the first 7 bits and uses the 8th bit to define 128 extra positions that signify modified Latin characters like É, æ, ð, ñ, ü, etc.

 However, there are multiple competing standards, developed independently by companies like IBM, SAP, and Microsoft;
 these systems are not interoperable, and none of them have achieved dominance at any time.